Come Back to Me (Hikaru Utada song): Music video

 The music video for "Come Back to Me" was directed by Anthony Mandler and was filmed in two days, January 27 and 28, 2009.
 The theme of the video comes from the fashion style of the 1920s.
 The video premiered on February 27, 2009.

 The video starts with Utada playing a Vox piano.
-As she sings she reminisces on the times shared with her ex-boyfriend.
+As they sing, they reminisce on the times shared with their ex-boyfriend.